Skip To Main Content

 "My main goal is to unlock every player’s self-belief and self-awareness in who they want to be," said Coach Brovsky.
 "I want them to follow their joy and their passion.
 I want every player to feel great about themselves and feel like they have unlimited potential and are supported and free to be themselves."

-Kent Denver followed that season up with back-to-back appearances in the 3A state semifinals in 2023 and 2024.
+Kent Denver followed that season up with three straight appearances in the 3A state semifinals from 2023-2025.

 The program also has a long history of student-athletes going on to compete at the next level.
-That includes recent stars Kaci Karl '22—who won a Division III NCAA national championship with Washington University-St. Louis in the fall of 2024—and Wynne Braemer '25 (pictured upper left), who recently committed to play soccer at Middlebury College after graduation.
+That includes recent stars Kaci Karl '22—who won a Division III NCAA national championship with Washington University-St. Louis in the fall of 2024—and Wynne Braemer '25, who went on to play soccer at Middlebury College after graduation.